 What requirements are in place for COVID-19 (vaccination requirements, testing, etc.)?

-All volunteers must be up-to-date on their COVID-19 Vaccination status & submit proof.
-We also require proof of a negative result of a COVID test before coming to Camp.
+Volunteers are no longer required to be vaccinated, however, it is strongly recommended.
+We require proof of a negative result of a COVID test before coming to Camp.
 You can read more about these and our other protocols in place for summer on our Health & Safety Information page.

 How many days do I have to attend as a volunteer?